Eczbek/xieite/docs/algorithms/findOccurrence.md

 - `end` - An `auto` copy, satisfying `std::sentinel_for` of `ForwardIterator`
 - `comparator` - A `Callback` constant reference, default-constructed by default
 ### Return value
-- The `ForwardIterator` pointing to the specified value occurrence, or to the end if it is not found.
+- The `ForwardIterator` pointing to the specified value occurrence, or `end` if it is not found

 <br/><br/>